Warriors squander 31-point lead, Clippers tie series at 1-1

 At morning shootaround, Durant apologized for being tossed from Game 1.

-The two-time reigning finals MVP has two technicals, and if he reaches seven during the postseason it brings an automatic one-game supsension.
+The two-time reigning finals MVP has two technicals, and if he reaches seven during the postseason it brings an automatic one-game suspension.

 "I don't want to disappoint my coaches and my fan base and owners who expect me to be out on the floor, so I apologize for being thrown out the game," Durant said.
 "Just keep my mouth shut, just play the game.
 Simple."